-To engage the parking brake mechanism: Squeeze the RH brake lever and push down on the brake lever lock with a finger.
+To engage the parking brake mechanism: Squeeze the RH brake lever and engage on the brake lever lock with a finger.
 The brake lever remains pulled in, applying rear brakes.

-- 1. Front brake lever - 2.
+- 1. RH brake lever - 2.
 Press to apply parking brake